 At the Talwandi Sabo power plant, the second 660 MW unit started commercial production in December 2015.
 The two operating units operated at 80% availability and supplied 2,792 mn units to the Punjab State Electricity Board (PSEB).
 TSPL's Power Purchase Agreement with PSEB compensates according to the availability of the plant.
 The third 660 MW unit was synchronised during March 2016 and is expected to achieve commercial production during Q1 FY 2016-17.
 The Jharsuguda 2,400 MW power plant operated at a lower Plant Load Factor (PLF) of 39% during FY 2015-16, due to a weak power market and power evacuation constraints for open access power sales.
-During FY 2016-17, one 600 MW unit is being supplied to the grid and the remaining 1,800 MW (3X600MW) will supply power to the Jharsuguda-Il smelter with sales of surplus power on the open market.
+During FY 2016-17, one 600 MW unit is being supplied to the grid and the remaining 1,800 MW (3X600MW) will supply power to the Jharsuguda-II smelter with sales of surplus power on the open market.
 Accordingly, capacity utilisation is expected to increase significantly.

 At BALCO, the first 300 MW IPP unit of the 1,200 MW power plant commenced commercial production in July 2015, and the second 300 MW IPP unit achieved commercial production in March 2016.
+Entire 9,000 MW of power capacity became operational as of March 2016.

-During FY 2016-17, we will continue to increase capacity utilisation at Jharsuguda and increase power sales with newly commissioned power units at Talwandi Sabo and BAL CO.
+During FY 2016-17,

+we will continue to increase capacity utilisation at Jharsuguda and increase power sales with newly commissioned power units at Talwandi Sabo and BALCO.